-Chemo Nickel Test™ is an easy one step method to detect free Nickel in metallic objects
+The Nickel Spot Test™ is an easy one step method to detect free Nickel in metallic object

 Patients with a known, or who suspect they have, a metal allergy will find the following information on metal allergies, and particularly nickel sensitivity, useful in helping them to avoid nickel exposure and resulting allergic contact dermatitis (ACD).

 SUSPECTING METAL ALLERGY

 The metals that most commonly cause ACD are nickel, chrome and cobalt.
 In addition many other metals have occasionally been shown to cause ACD, although with a much lower incidence than the first three.
 Gold, palladium and platinum have been responsible for ACD from jewelry and sometimes industrial exposure.
 Many metals and metal salts are irritatimg to the skin, even in absence of ACD.

 NICKEL THE MOST COMMON METAL ALLERGEN